 In 2010, the idea of ‘Non-League Day’ came to founder James Doe as a social media experiment aimed at getting fans to enjoy grass roots football while the big leagues break for international matches.
-Five years on, it’s become something of a movement.
+Since then, it’s become something of a movement.
+But you don’t need to wait for Non-League Day – when the top clubs break for international games – to get into non-league football.

 Here are seven reasons why you should visit your local non-league side: